Cooking Gorgeous

 • Mastic - Mastic, sometimes called mastic gum, can also be found online or in Mediterranean markets.
 It adds a subtle, pine-like flavor and contributes to the chewiness of the ice cream.

 • Milk - Turkish Ice Cream is traditionally made with goat's milk but a full-fat milk and cream mixture works well too for a rich and creamy texture.
+If you're using raw or unpasteurized milk, heat it to at least 90°C (190°F) first to make sure it's safe to use.

 • Sugar - Caster or granulated white sugar works well.

-turn mastic into a powder
+Turning mastic into a fine powder.

 Heat the milk and cream in a saucepan over medium heat.
 Add the rest of the sugar and stir until completely dissolved.
 In a small bowl, mix salep powder with a bit of cold milk to form a smooth paste.